ioitiki/nft-marketplace-docs/README.md

 # Welcome!

-## Welcome to MyAPI again
+## Welcome to hREA Developer Docs

-Welcome to MyAPI!
-Here you'll find all the documentation you need to get up and running with the MyAPI API.
+Welcome to hREA!
+Here you'll find all the documentation you need to get up and running with the hREA APIs.
+While this documentation discusses a set of GraphQL APIs, which could in general have multiple language implementations, all of this documentation is at this time focused on a library written for browser and nodejs based javascript projects.

+{% hint style="info" %}
+If you're looking for more general information about hREA, check out the main website [https://hrea.io](https://hrea.io)
+{% endhint %}

 ## Want to jump right in?